naszifnaaz/Snake/README.md

 # Snake
 Classic snake game made using python and pygame.

-This is my attempt at coding the classic snake game we all know and love using python and pycharm.
+This is my attempt at coding the classic snake game we all know and love using python and pygame.

 ## Instructions
 .
 This program require pygame